malilless/DE_Homework_1/README.md

 ## 2. Data Loading
 * In DataGrip, I set up a local DuckDB instance by creating a database file called identifier.db.
 * Then loaded the data using the "read_json_auto" function and created a table called "games".

+## 3. Data Parsing
+* Using such functions as "UNNEST", "json_extract", and "json_extract_string", I made "games" more structured, turning it into:
+  * 1. "flattened_games": excluding the "metadata" column and using first UNNEST;
+    2. "structured_games": turning it into a normal table step by step, making it easy to work with.

+## 4. Data Analysis Using Window Functions
+* Analysis 1: Mac-friendly game categories (ranking different game categories by how many games of such category can be played on Mac);
+* Analysis 2: Free games by game type (ranking game types by the absence of a need to pay for use).